What is a Therapeutic HIV Vaccine?

 A therapeutic HIV vaccine is a vaccine that’s designed to improve the body’s immune response to HIV in a person who already has HIV.

-Researchers are developing and testing therapeutic HIV vaccines to slow down the progression of HIV infection and ideally result in undetectable levels of HIV without the need for regular antiretroviral therapy (ART).
-(ART is the recommended treatment for HIV infection and involves using a combination of different HIV medicines to prevent HIV from replicating.
+Researchers are developing and testing therapeutic HIV vaccines to slow down the progression of HIV to AIDS, and treating people with these vaccines would ideally keep HIV at undetectable levels without the need for regular antiretroviral therapy (ART).
+(ART is the recommended treatment for HIV infection and involves using a combination of different HIV medicines to prevent HIV from multiplying.
 Currently, a person with HIV must remain on ART to keep HIV at undetectable levels.)

-A therapeutic HIV vaccine may also slow a person’s progression to AIDS and may make it less likely that a person could transmit HIV to others.
+A therapeutic HIV vaccine may also make it less likely that a person could transmit HIV to others.

 How is a therapeutic HIV vaccine different from a preventive HIV vaccine?

 A preventive HIV vaccine is given to people who do not have HIV, with the goal of preventing HIV infection in the future.
-The vaccine would teach the person’s immune system to recognize and effectively fight HIV in case the virus ever enters the person’s body.
+The vaccine teaches the person's immune system to recognize and effectively fight HIV in case the virus ever enters the person’s body.
+To learn more, read the AIDSinfo What is a Preventive HIV Vaccine? fact sheet.

 A therapeutic HIV vaccine is given to people who already have HIV.
 The goal of a therapeutic HIV vaccine is to strengthen a person’s immune response to the HIV that is already in the person's body.